Pregnancy Acne That Just Won’t Quit…Even Three Years Later

 After reading about your love for Philosophy I decided to try the “Makeup Optional Kit For Congested Skin.”
 I love the way it makes my skin feel, but it’s been about a months now, and alas!
 It hasn’t helped clear it up!
 I had tried not to get my hopes up when I bought it, but I must admit somewhere deep inside I had hoped that it would at least help.
 When I bought the kit it came with samples of the Microdelivery Peel, which makes my skin feel heavenly, but hasn’t made any difference either.

 Amy… please oh please do you have any advice for me?
-It’s amazing how problem skin can effect one’s self image…
+It’s amazing how problem skin can affect one’s self image…

 Thank so you so much, and congratulations on your adorable Noah and Sweet Bebe #2!